aoterodelaroza/acpdb/README.md

 listed in the input file, in the same order (these can be obtained easily with grep).
 The DIRECTORY and TEMPLATE keywords have no effect on CALC.

+By default, the range for the MAXCOEF calculation goes between 1e-6 and 1e2 in geometric progression with a step or 10 (9 points).
+The keyword RANGE can be used to change this behavior.
+It gives the initial and final values for the geometric progression and the number of points in this range.
+Note that if RANGE is used in WRITE, the same RANGE has to be repeated in CALC.

 ## DIN File Format